Commitment to Renewing Life

 Context

 One of the main threats to biodiversity loss in Brazil and worldwide is habitat fragmentation.
-This phenomenon occurs when a continuous natural area of environmental relevance is subdivided into smaller areas with no connection to each other.
-This happens as a result of changes in land use and occupation caused mainly by human actions.
+This phenomenon occurs when a continuous natural area of environmental importance is subdivided into smaller, unconnected areas.
+This happens because of changes in land use and occupation, caused mainly by anthropogenic actions.

-Fragmentation alters the ecological interactions in the landscape and isolates species, resulting in a reduction of genetic variability and reproductive success - which can contribute to their extinction - in addition to interfering with the loss of resilience of the territories to climate changes and the provision of ecosystem services, among other adverse effects.
+Fragmentation alters ecological interactions in the landscape and isolates species, resulting in reduced genetic variability and reproductive success - which can contribute to extinctions - as well as interfering with the loss of resilience of territories to climate change and the provision of ecosystem services, among other adverse effects.

 Informations